 If you are comfortable using conda, installing nodejs is as simple as

-nvm in order to manage nodejs & npm versions -- here's a great guide to help you do this.
+nvm is an easy way to manage nodejs & npm versions -- this guide walks you through the installation.

 License and copyright